freedom35/backup-util-dotnet-core/README.md

 The app is built as a .NET Core console app rather than a service in order to remain portable between Windows and Mac.

 Typical cloud backup services only allow you to sync a single directory.
 Backup Utility can be used to selectively copy multiple source directories to the target directory of your chosen cloud provider.
-It may also be used to simply backup files to your own network or USB drive.
+It may also be used to backup files to your own network or USB drive.

-Multiple configurations can be setup and run if you wanted to backup to multiple cloud/target drives.
+Multiple configuration files can be configured with different target directories if you need to backup to multiple cloud drives.

-Certain file types or directories may be excluded in order to save space on the target directory.
+Certain file types or directories may be excluded in order to save space on the target drive.
 For example, in a developer environment, build type folders (such as bin and obj) can be excluded as these may take up unnecessary space and are easily recreated by rebuilding a project/solution.

 Supported configuration files are in YAML format.

-You are welcome to use/update this software unter the terms of the **MIT license**.
+You are welcome to use/update this software under the terms of the **MIT license**.
 <br />

 ## Requirements